caly-pso/exploring_media/README.md

 successimportantcriticalinformationalinactive
 bluevioletff69b49cf-->

-Using Jupyter Notebookes, I analyized the avalibility of movies and TV shows on different streaming platforms.
-Using vizualizations tools such as Plotly and Seaborn, I demonstrated the variation in user ratings, and explored what years were most popular for movie and show releases.
+Using Jupyter Notebooks, I analyzed the availability of movies and TV shows on different streaming platforms.
+Using visualizations tools such as Plotly and Seaborn, I demonstrated the variation in user ratings, and explored what years were most popular for movie and show releases.

 <br>